No doubt about it, it is critical that job seekers increase visibility on Google. Social media marketing comes into play in everything today.

 How do job seekers increase visibility on Google?

-When a client’s specific goal is to have me write and optimize their LinkedIn profile, I ask what their goal is with LinkedIn.
-Some people answer that this is the place they feel professionals need to be online, others state that they heard recruiters value LinkedIn as a recruiting source, and still others see it as a tool employers use to find people.
+Each of my three packages includes writing and optimizing of the job seeker’s LinkedIn profile.
+I ask what their goal is with LinkedIn.
+Some answer this is the place they feel professionals need to be online.
+Others state they heard recruiters value LinkedIn as a recruiting source.
+Still others see it as a tool employers use to find people.

-But you really need to use LinkedIn to make it work for you.
-By using, I mean actively search employers and figure out who know (which gets easier as you build connections), use LinkedIn’s own job tab to see which employers are posting on LinkedIn and apply through LinkedIn and then follow-up with any connections you can see that are decision makers.
+You need to use LinkedIn to make it work for you.
+Actively search employers and figure out who knows the employers in your network (this gets easier as you build connections), use LinkedIn’s own job tab to see which employers are posting on LinkedIn and apply through LinkedIn’s EasyApply.
+Follow-up with any connections you can see that are decision-makers.

-Just as with LinkedIn, the other social networks will both increase your visibility if you are strategic in your message.
+Just as with LinkedIn, job seekers increase visibility on Google by being strategic in messaging on every platform.
 You can’t simply post things off the top of your head like: “I need a job” because being needy or looking needy never works.

 Launching your own space will make you more visible on social media but it is not easy and should not be taken lightly.
 It is a commitment.
-This blog has more than 500 posts on it as well as the extra content from resume samples, pricing pages, and more but it took an effort to get here.
-My other blog that I thought I would post on regularly is not really getting any of my attention, not because I can’t think of content but because I am busy.
-At some point, when you are a busy professional even getting the laundry done regularly takes commitment. (don’t laugh) And keeping a blog going the right way is even more difficult.
+This blog has more than 1100 posts on it as well as the extra content from resume samples, pricing pages, and more but it took an effort to get here.

 Job seekers and career changers should not ignore all these “nifty” new tools.
 But at the same time, use them correctly.